 Beyond this conflict Gil feels like the best written character of the bunch.
 He’s a “free spirit” my man, who prefers to do things his way and use that freedom to upgrade and enhance the ship the way he wants.
 The thing about being a free spirit is that it actually brings about a flaw that you can explore in this game: he doesn’t want to settle and he happens to have this female friend who wants to have his baby.
 You know, normal couple stuff.
 Except they’re not a couple… Or sexually interested in each other… She just wants his baby.
 Did I mention that he’s a romance option?

 Of course Gil is not ready at all, as nobody would in that position.
 You, as his beloved leader, can resolve this however you like and, after a few poker matches, the two of you become fast friends.

-Oh yes, poker seems to be an important freetime activity throughout the entire game.
-It’s actually something every companion of yours plays and it’s something they use to bond with each other.
-Of course Gil is the master in the game and wins all the time, but it actually forms some friendly rivals between your squadmembers as they plot in secret to destroy him like the vile beast he is!
-It’s one of those details that flesh out the characters and this, along with his issues, make Gil feel like the best written character of the Tempest crew members.
+Oh yes, poker seems to be an important free time activity throughout the entire game.
+It’s actually something every companion plays and it’s something they use to bond with each other.
+Of course Gil is the master in the game and wins all the time, but it actually forms some friendly rivalries between your squad members as they plot in secret to destroy him like the vile beast he is!
+It’s one of those details that fleshes out the characters and this, along with his issues, make Gil feel like the best written character of the Tempest crew members.
 I still don’t think it’s to the same level as your squadmates, but it’s a close second.